Martin Handford

 Martin Handford (born 27 September 1956) is a British children's author and illustrator from London who gained worldwide fame in the mid-1980s with his Where's Wally? creation (known as Where's Waldo? in North America).

 Early life

 Born in London, Handford was a solitary child, born to divorced parents.
-He began drawing crowds when he was 4 or 5 years old, and later as a child, making stick figures on paper.
+He began drawing crowds when he was 4 or 5 years old, and, later as a child, he started making stick figures on paper.
 After school, when most other children he knew would go out and play games, he would draw pictures instead.
 His inspiration to draw such figures came from classic films and the toy soldiers he played with during that era.

 As an adult, Handford worked for three years in an insurance office (Crusader Insurance Company) to pay for his studies at UCA (University for the Creative Arts) formerly KIAD (Kent Institute of Art and Design) in Maidstone, Kent.
 After graduating, Martin worked as a freelance illustrator specialising in drawing crowd scenes for numerous clients.